 Use Negative Comments & Criticism to Help You Grow Emotionally

-Doesn’t it feel as though someone always has an opinion on what you are doing and how you can do it better?
+Doesn’t it feel as though someone always has an opinion on what you’re doing and how you can do it better?
 Sometimes, the advice can be good; other times, not so much.
 The question is, how do you filter the good advice from the bad advice?
+As a life coach for business owners, I understand that your time is really limited, and you need to know who to listen to and who to ignore.

 Why does criticism and negative comments hurt our feelings?